Andrea Petkovic: 2013: Comeback from injury; two WTA Tour finals

 Her next tournaments were the Porsche Tennis Grand Prix in Stuttgart, where she received a wildcard and lost in the first round to Ana Ivanovic; and the Madrid Open in May, where she lost in the first qualifying round to Bethanie Mattek-Sands.
 She then lost in the second qualifying round of the French Open.
 After that defeat, her ranking fell back down to world No. 138 and she again contemplated retirement, but her coach didn't take her seriously: "He just laughed and a few days later [I] picked up my racquet again."
 She then received a wildcard for the ITF Open de Marseille in June, which she won without dropping a set, beating Anabel Medina Garrigues in the final.
 It was her first tournament win for over two years, her last coming when she won the Internationaux de Strasbourg in May 2011.
 After the win, she re-entered the world top 100 for the first time since September 2012.
 She also reached the final of the Nürnberger Versicherungscup that same month, after receiving a wildcard.
 Petkovic received a wildcard for the Wimbledon Championships, making only her second Grand Slam appearance since reaching the quarterfinals of the US Open in 2011.
 She reached the second round.

 After a defeat to Petra Martić at the Gastein Ladies on 16 July, Petkovic traveled to America for the US Open Series.
-Her first tournament was the Washington Open at the end of July, where she reached the final, losing to defending champion Magdaléna Rybáriková.
+Her first tournament was the Washington Open at the end of July, where she reached the final, losing to defending champion, Magdaléna Rybáriková.

-At the end of September, she took part in the China Open.
-She defeated world No. 2 and reigning champion, Victoria Azarenka, in the first round and Svetlana Kuznetsova in the second, but lost to Lucie Šafářová in the third round.
+At the end of September, she took part in the China Open, where she reached the third round.